Did you realise that you can make your own raw almond butter?

 - Put almonds into food processor and process until it turns into almond butter, stopping occasionally along the way to scrape down the sides and to let it cool down.

-- If using, add salt and process again briefly to combine.
+- If using salt, add salt now and process again briefly to combine.

 - Store in jars in the fridge.
 Keeps for weeks.